rjwthree/Tail_Simulations/README.md

 This simulation computes the power to detect a variance difference with real VRs ranging from 1.1 to 1.4 and sample sizes from 20 to 15,000.
 Higher real VRs and larger samples produce greater power.

-Results from sample sizes up to 1,000 are plotted in the [Levene 1000 Figure](https://raw.githubusercontent.com/rjwthree/Tail_Simulations/master/Levene%201000%20Figure.png):
+Results from sample sizes up to 1,000 are plotted [here](https://raw.githubusercontent.com/rjwthree/Tail_Simulations/master/Levene%201000%20Figure.png):

 <p align="center">
 <img src="https://github.com/rjwthree/Tail_Simulations/blob/master/Levene%201000%20Figure.png"/>
 </p>

+&nbsp;

 And all results are plotted [here](https://raw.githubusercontent.com/rjwthree/Tail_Simulations/master/Levene%2015000%20figure.png):